Yohh/obsidian-simple-sketch/README.md

     ```sh
     git clone https://github.com/your-repo/simple-sketch-plugin.git
+    cd simple-sketch-plugin
     ```

+2. Install the dependencies:

+    ```sh
+    npm install
+    ```

+3. Build the project:

+    ```sh
+    npm run build
+    ```

 ## Usage

 1. Open Obsidian and navigate to the settings.
-2. Go to the "Community plugins" section and enable the Simple Sketch Plugin.
+2. Go to the "Community plugins" section and enable the "Simple Sketch" plugin.
-3. Use the plugin to create and edit sketches.
+3. Once enabled, you will see a new ribbon icon with a pencil and ruler.
+4. Click on the ribbon icon to open the Simple Sketch view.
+5. In the Simple Sketch view, you can:
+    - Draw freehand sketches.
+    - Generate shapes like lines, rectangles, and ellipses.
+    - Add text to your sketches.
+    - Save your sketches in the vault or download them as images.

+Enjoy creating your sketches with Simple Sketch!

 ## Contribution